What Is a Short Story?

 - Does the author use a lot of symbolism?
 Metaphors (comparisons that do not use “as” or “like”) or similes (comparisons that use “as” or “like”)?

-Your literary analysis of a short story will often be in the form of an essay where you may be asked to give your opinions of the short story at the end.
-Choose the elements that made the greatest impression on you.
-Point out which character/characters you liked best or least and always support your arguments.
+Your literary analysis of a short story will often be in the form of an essay where you will discuss the suggested or implied meanings of one or more literary elements like the ones above.
+Choose the elements that made the greatest impression on you and dig beneath the surface.